- Registration is required to come for darshan

 The Temple Administration continues to keep devotees’ and volunteers’ safety and well being our top priority.

-We follow all New York State Covid-19 guidelines.
-Currently we do not have capacity restrictions.
-However, we may ask devotees to restrict the duration of their visit based on the volume of visitors at any given time.
-This is being done to maintain everyone’s safety during the current concerns due to the Delta variant.
+We continue to follow all New York State Covid-19 guidelines.
 Preventing the spread of Covid-19 requires all of us to work together, and these restrictions will also help in protecting the entire community during this time of increased travel and gatherings.

 Register for Darshan